 • Sakhya (Combating Violence against Women) 1997-2003:

 Ford Foundation’s support strengthened Manch’s work for prevention of gender based violence.
-Manch conducted awareness events on the issue at many cities and towns in Maharashtra.
-In Maharashtra, there was a series of murder of young women out of one sided attraction.
-The issue was largely discussed with youths in Maharashtra to stress on Right of girl to say no. A rally was organised in Pune, for which Bollywood actor Amir Khan was present.
+Manch conducted awareness events on the issue in many cities and towns in Maharashtra.
+In Maharashtra, there was a series of murder of young women out of one sided (as against mutual) attraction.
+The issue was largely discussed with youths in Maharashtra to stress on the right of girl to say no. A rally was organised in Pune, for which Bollywood actor Amir Khan was present.
 He condemned such acts of violence against women and mentality behind it.
 He gave a pledge to youths to accept and respect the right of the girls to say no.

 • Nirmal Vasa (A pledge for health) 1998-2001:

 While working in urban areas, Manch was aware of need to work in rural and tribal areas.
-Hence a project was undertaken to generate awareness as well as capacity building of health workers from within the community.
+Hence, a project was undertaken to generate awareness as well as capacity building of health workers from within the community.
 With the support of McArthur Foundation, we started working in villages near Alandi and tribal villages in Ambegaon block of Pune district.
-A programme called ‘Nikopa’ was undertaken to have dialogue with adolescent students on changes in adolescence, sexuality education and value education.
+A programme called ‘Nikopa’ (Healing/Cure) was undertaken to have a dialogue with adolescent students on changes experienced during adolescence, sexuality education and value education.

 • Youth for Change: